BroadcomMFD/code4z/README.md

 - **Source code management** integrated with Endevor.
   - With the help of the Explorer for Endevor extension you can retrieve, browse, and search Endevor elements in your IDE.
 - **Mainframe operations**.
-  - With Zowe Explorer you can issue TSO and MVS commands and submit JCLs.
+  - With Zowe Explorer you can issue TSO and MVS commands and submit JCL.

 ### Sample Workflows